paulbricman/paulbricman.github.io/_pages/thoughtware.md

 ## principles

-I learned a lot about both thoughtware and myself through those projects, and I now have a more refined vision of how thoughtware should be like.
+I learned a lot about myself through those projects, and I now have a more refined vision of how thoughtware should be like.
 It should be open source and self-hosted, in order to ensure better goal alignment between users and tools.
 It should be modular and composable, in order to support a combinatorial explosion of workflows.
 It should amplify and extend existing human brilliance rather than dehumanize through atrophy.
 It should non-judgementally extend the range of thinkable thoughts, rather than limit minds to rationalist conceptions of truth and knowledge.
 It should be informed by specific strengths and weaknesses of the human psyche as understood in cognitive psychology.
 It should be defined by its underlying culture and embodied principles, rather than opaque creators.

-The conceptual framework I'm currently using as a backdrop for my thoughtware development is centered around terms like: belief, belief system, concept, idea, mental model, metaphor, paradigm, perspective, representation, thought, thought pattern, worldview.
-I multiplex those with technical terms like: sensor, filter, editor, bot, storage, mapping, search, or sampling.

-## future work
+## themes

-In the upcoming years, I plan to bring the following ideas to life, roughly in order:
+In the upcoming years, I plan on exploring the following questions:

-- an artificial sense organ for insight
-- a graph-based belief system editor
-- a data-driven memory palace
-- a version control system for ideas
-- a human language forged by machines
-- a tool for mining interdisciplinary metaphors
-- a design language which adapts to written meaning
-- a growth agent for shared understanding
-- a biometric regulator of autonomic arousal
-- a groovebox for remixing cognitive processing modes
+- How can we build AI which promotes human agency?
+- How can we extend human perception into the digital realm?
+- How can AI help us systematically refine our beliefs?
+- How can we take advantage of the experience internalized by ML models?
+- How can AI help us forage through high-dimensional spaces?

-My work on the thoughtware stack is made possible by a handful of generous sponsors.
-If you resonate with it and want to support the growth of a new tooling ecosystem for thinking, please consider supporting me via the link below.
+My work on the thoughtware stack, if you will, is made possible by a handful of generous [sponsors](/sponsors).
+If you resonate with it and want to support an experimental tooling ecosystem for thinking, please consider supporting me via the link below.

 <center>
   <div>